andyfitz/animated-cards-template/README.md

-# Simple Generative design with Make
+# animated cards with Make

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).